Coed Gym - Hintonburg (Mon) Rules

 •The format is 4 on 4, plus goalies.
 A minimum of 1 female runner must be on the floor during regular play.

 •Teams are to remain on the same side/bench for the entire game.
-If a team wants to change at the intermission, they must request it with an official prior to the start of the game.
+If a team wants to change at the intermission due to an advantage, they must request it with an official before the start of the second half.

 •Games will consist of two 20-minute (run time) periods.
 A short intermission will be provided in between periods.